ethan-dowler/ethan-dowler.github.io/_posts/break-of-dawne/2023-04-09-the-characters.md

 ---

+UPDATE: You can start reading the book [here](/break-of-dawne/chapters/1/revised)!

+---

 <br />

 Previous post in this series: [Break of Dawne: Book Announcement](/break-of-dawne/book-announcement)

-Next post in this series: [Break of Dawne: Excerpt #1](/break-of-dawne/excerpts/one)
+Next post in this series: [Break of Dawne: Excerpt #1](/break-of-dawne/excerpts/1)

 {% include email_signup.html %}